Chimakpaduwa/Chimakpaduwa.github.io/index.md

 ```
-Long, single-line code blocks should not wrap.
+Long, singlez-line code blocks should not wrap.
 They should horizontally scroll if they are too long.
 This line should be long enough to demonstrate this.
 ```

 ```